 "Now, Vardon, how often have you holed out in one?" they ask me also, regardless of the fact that this event demands not only a perfect shot but a perfect fluke, and that the professional player is no more likely to accomplish it than anyone else.
-Well, I have only been guilty of this fluke on one occasion-and that was not so very long ago-and when it happened it was at a hole a little over two hundred yards in length.
-On one occasion, also, I have enjoyed the coincidence of holing out with my mashie approach at the same hole twice in one day.
+Well, I have only been guilty of this fluke on one occasion, and when it happened it was at a hole a little over two hundred vards in length. one occasion, also, I have enjoyed the coincidence of holing out with my mashie approach at the same hole twice in one day.
 That was in the course of a tournament at Elie, in which I had the good fortune to finish first.
-As it happened, Andrew Kirkaldy, who hoped to end high up in the list, was my partner for the first round, and it came about also that he was watching me play when the holing-out process was accomplished for the second time.
+As it happened, Andrew Kirkaldy, who hoped to end high up in the list, was my partner for the first round, and it came about also that he was watching me play when the holingout process was accomplished for the second time.
 Then he lifted up his hands in horror and delivered himself of his famous remark, "Ye're enough to break the heart of an iron ox!"
 During the last round of this same tournament Andrew, who was playing some holes behind me, and was then himself in the running for the first place, was kept posted up by a friend as to my score for each hole.
 He did not seem to derive much encouragement from the reports, for when the last one was carried to him he asked the friend who brought it if he thought that there was nobody who could play golf besides Vardon, and intimated at the same time that if anyone else brought him any more of those tales he would strike him with his niblick!
-Of course we all know what a really fine fellow is Andrew Kirkaldy, and how much poorer the golf world would be without his presence and his constant humour.